TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/setup.md

 # Prefix Setup

-This command allows you to setup your servers prefix, the thing that comes before all commands.
+This command allows you to set up your servers prefix, the thing that comes before all commands.

 **Examples**